cs-uob/COMS20012/docs/labs/Lab7.md

 board.
 At that point System/161 will exit, and GDB will print `Remote connection closed` and you're done.

-### Exercises

-1. Set a breakpoint on the panic function.
-Initiate a panic from the kernel menu and confirm that GDB hits the break point.
-Inspect the call stack and step up and down a few times before allowing the kernel to continue and sys161 to exit.
-2. Create a panic by modifying your OS/161 source code.
-Use GDB to find the source of the panic.
-If you are working with a partner, have your partner hide a panic in the source code and use GDB to find it.
-Then hide one for them. **Note:** Do not forget to recompile the kernel when you modify the code.
-3. Step through kernel boot, stepping in to and over a few of the boot helper functions that initialize various subsystems.
-4. Put a breakpoint on the kernel exception handler and step through it when it fires.
-Use it to determine what generates exceptions when your kernel is sitting idly at the menu. **Hint:** watch [Week 5 Video 3](https://web.microsoftstream.com/video/65b2e1a3-1d1f-4bee-8633-6dfb0ac7d4a6){:target="_blank"} again.
-Exception handling is architecture dependent.
-Consequently, you are likely to find the function handling exceptions in `kern/arch/mips`.

 ## Extra content